openvinotoolkit/model_server/client/python/kserve-api/samples/README.md

 docker run --rm -d -v $(pwd)/models:/models -p 9000:9000 -p 8000:8000 openvino/model_server:latest --model_name resnet --model_path /models/resnet --port 9000 --rest_port 8000 --layout NHWC:NCHW
 ```

 > Note: The model default setting is to accept inputs in layout NCHW, but we change it to NHWC to make it work with samples using either regular, array-like input data or JPEG encoded images.

 Once you finish above steps, you are ready to run the samples.

 ---

-## GRPC Examples <a name="grpc-api"></a>
+## GRPC Examples

-### Run the Client to get server liveness <a name="grpc-server-live"></a>
+### Run the Client to get server liveness

 - Command